If you haven’t read Part 1 of this series yet, you can find it here.

 A short walk through the jungle from the village is the Fundación Maikuchiga, which rehabilitates numerous monkeys who were injured or rescued from trafficking situations.
-The monkeys seem to enjoy visitors, especially if they bring food, and a couple of particularly clever ones are able to open bags and are also known to steal various objects such as hats, sunglasses, etc., from unsuspecting tourists.
+The monkeys seem to enjoy visitors, especially if they bring food (as we did thanks to our guide, who gave our younger son a cacao fruit as we were walking there), and a couple of particularly clever ones are able to open bags and are also known to steal various objects such as hats, sunglasses, etc., from unsuspecting tourists.
 Consider yourself warned!

 As I said in Part 1 of this series, our visit to the Amazon basin was one of the top highlights of our 8 week trip to South America, and the village of Puerto Nariño and its surrounds were a big part of the reason why.
 In fact, while in Ecuador we did pay another visit to the basin, to the village of Misahuallí along the Río Napo (a tributary of the Amazon).
 We had a nice time and enjoyed a little whitewater rafting, but in terms of really experiencing the culture and environment of the Amazon, it paled in comparison.
 So, if you want to experience the “real” Amazon, you can’t go wrong with a visit to the Colombian Amazonas!